-Quick overview intended to help know where to commit to right now in most situations.
+Quick overview intended to help to know where to commit to right now in most situations.
 See Branches section below for more detailed explanations.

 - Upcoming releases: